 |Warranty||c+||Most models come with a 10-15 year non-prorated warranty which is about the same as that of similarly priced competing innerspring beds.
 A major Restonic mattress owner complaint is a lack of warranty coverage to resolve sagging problems to owners' satisfaction.
 (See mattress warranties: what you should know.)|

 |Better Business Bureau (BBB) rating||NR||Restonic Mattress Corporation currently has no BBB rating.|

 Ratings are based on dozens of owner reviews of Restonic ComfortCare and possibly similar discontinued models.

 Most Restonic owner data was collected from online message boards.
 Learn more about our mattress research methodology and sources.

-– About one-third of Restonic ComfortCare owners report significant sagging of their mattress occurring within the first 36 months.
+– At least 25% of Restonic ComfortCare owners report significant sagging of their mattress occurring within the first 36 months.
 This is similar to the rate reported by owners of other innerspring coil mattress brands, such as Serta, Sealy and Simmons.